Nyk0/magi-wiki/README.md

 To invoke a partition flavor you will use the partition name for regular (eg COMPUTE), the partition name with the suffix SHORT for short (eg COMPUTE-SHORT) and the partition name with the suffix VERYSHORT for very short (eg COMPUTE-VERYSHORT).

+## Cite Magi in your publications

+This is how to cite Magi in your publications:

+* The experiments in this work were carried out on Magi, the experimental platform of University of Sorbonne Paris North (USPN) dedicated to research.
+This platform offers researchers at the institution High-Performance Computing (HPC), cloud and storage services. *

 ## SLURM quickstart howto

 We use SLURM (Simple Linux Utility for Resource Management) as the job scheduler for our HPC cluster.
 In this section, we will introduce SLURM basic commands.